 Watergate Bay is all focused around relaxing, playing, eating and socialising but there is also so much to do both close by and further afield through Cornwall.
 Here is a list of our top ten things to do whilst you are staying at Watergate.

-You won't be short of dining options when staying at Watergate Bay with four restaurants and beach food pop-ups right on the sand.
+You won't be short of dining options when staying at Watergate Bay with four restaurants and a street food offering right on the sand.

 Click 'read more' to explore eating and drinking options within Watergate Bay.